BenLand100/deepsky/README.md

 # Deep Sky

 This is a single-page gallery for Deep Sky images that displays the images on a celestial sphere, allowing the viewer to navigate interactively and appreciate relative sizes of images.
 It is based on Three.js in realtime and leverages Astrometry.net in initial setup for platesolving.
+See [https://ben.land/deepsky/](https://ben.land/deepsky/) for a live demo.

+## Initial Setup

 Either AI, prior organization, or significant diligence will be needed to get this setup.

-## Initial Setup

 Assuming you have a set of post-processed images (web-ready jpeg recommended), place them in a folder called `images`.
 The script `platesolve.py` can then be used to generate the `patches` with transformation and `results.csv` with platesolving by using Astrometry.net.
 ```bash